freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/use-clockwise-notation-to-specify-the-padding-of-an-element.md

 # --instructions--

-Use Clockwise Notation to give the ".blue-box" class a `padding` of `40px` on its top and left side, but only `20px` on its bottom and right side.
+Use Clockwise Notation to give the `.blue-box` class a `padding` of `40px` on its top and left side, but only `20px` on its bottom and right side.

 # --hints--